PitchConnect/match-list-processor/README.md

 **A unified service for comprehensive football match processing with integrated change detection and enhanced categorization.**

-*Updated: 2025-08-31 - Phase 1B: Consolidated Service Architecture*
+*Updated: 2025-09-01 - Issue #25: Configuration and Deployment Updates*

 ## 🎯 Overview